 Once you have registered you can now define your preferences, such as what type of carer you are looking for.
 You will be able to view profiles of carers who may be suitably matched.

 Every Care Receiver will have their own Care Hub, helping to bring together a team of Carer Members, family members and Advocates, Healthcare Professionals and local voluntary groups (if applicable), who will work collaboratively to ensure that you have the right care for your needs.
 This is all made easy through the CareMatch app.

 Q. How are Carer Members vetted?

-Before Carer Members become visible to you on the platform they will have been through our onboarding process, which includes but is not exhaustive, Right to Work, DBS, experience.
+Before Carer Members become visible to you on the platform they will have been through our onboarding process, which includes but is not exhaustive, Right to Work, DBS - checked (within the last three years), experience.

 Q. Are Carer Members insured?

 All Carer Members require public liability insurance and we would recommend personal accident cover as part of a comprehensive Insurance policy

 Q. Whose responsibility is it to pay the Carer Members?